ac3lab/ac3lab.github.io/_posts/2024-01-10-post_running_model.md

 </p>

 <blockquote>
     Inertia makes the assumption that clusters are convex and isotropic, which is not always the case.
-It responds poorly to elongated clusters, or manifolds with irregular shapes.<br>
+It responds poorly to elongated clusters, or manifolds with irregular shapes.<br><br>

     Inertia is not a normalized metric: we just know that lower values are better and zero is optimal.
 But in very high-dimensional spaces, Euclidean distances tend to become inflated (this is an instance of the so-called “curse of dimensionality”).
 Running a dimensionality reduction algorithm such as Principal component analysis (PCA) prior to k-means clustering can alleviate this problem and speed up the computations.
 </blockquote>